NethermindEth/Forta-Agents/DYDX-Bots/Large-Inactive-Balance/README.md

 This bot detect users with large Inactive balance for the next Epoch in dYdX Safety Module.

+> The bot can operate in two different modes, used to determine the threshold of a _large_ inactive balance.
+>
+> - `STATIC` mode refers to the bot using a static predefined threshold.
+> - `PERCENTAGE` refers to setting the threshold as a percentage of the total staked tokens.

+> In order to switch between the two modes, change `DYNAMIC_CONFIG` to `STATIC_CONFG` in agent.ts, L60.

 ## Supported Chains

 - Ethereum